 What Happens If You Do Nothing?

-Anxiety treatment isn’t something that you should consider optional.
+Anxiety treatment isn’t something that you should consider treating separately from substance abuse issues.
 Your adolescent is facing some genuine struggles.
 They permeate all aspects of life.
 School, peer group interactions, and extracurricular activities become more difficult because they can lead to anxiety attacks.

 Soon, the teen may look for ways to numb the intrusive thoughts and emotions.
 Some reach for alcohol or marijuana.
 These drugs temporary numb the anxiety.
 Others may lose themselves in a video game addiction.